howerj/os/readme.md

   to the library so the library can be ported to an embedded platform.
 * If possible implement FAT-12 and FAT-16, so long as the task it not too onerous.
 * Add unit tests.
 * Add specifications and my own documentation, this should be done as a nice markdown file so that other people can use it.
+* Options for locking and non-blocking (would require locks to be able to try to acquire lock).
-* Optional support for long file names and other code-pages?
+* Optional support for long file names and other code-pages, verification and repair functions?
 * Make a utility that allows the creation of FAT32 images given a root directory.
 This will require non-portable code to be added to recursively walk a given directory and generate a list of files and directories to